jayreddy040-510/Covid_Data_Visualizer/README.md

 In addition, this project will include:

-1) An About modal describing where the data was soutrced from, instruction for use of the visualizer, and maybe even a small about the author section.
+1) An About modal describing where the data was sourced from, instruction for use of the visualizer, and maybe even a small about the author section.
 2) A production README.
 3) Light mode/Dark mode toggle button?